 -o result/distance_TE_results.csv

-The R scripts will provide output files with the statistics regarding overlapping genes and LTR as shown in Figure 4, or distance between LTRs and genes as shown on Figure 5, in table format as well as graph visualization.
+The R scripts will provide output files with the statistics regarding overlapping genes and LTR retrotransposons as shown in Figure 4, or distance between LTR retrotransposons and genes as shown in Figure 5, in table format as well as graph visualization.

-Figure 4: Number of sense LTRs (strand+) and antisense LTRs (strand-) with a downstream-overlap gene and upstream-overlap gene in Prunus mandshurica.
+Figure 4: Number of sense LTR retransposons (strand+) and antisense LTR retransposons (strand-) with a downstream-overlap gene and upstream-overlap gene in Prunus mandshurica.

-Figure 5: Number of sense LTRs (strand+) and antisense LTRs (strand-) with an adjacent upstream gene in Prunus mandshurica.
+Figure 5: Number of sense LTR retransposons (strand+) and antisense LTR retransposons (strand-) with an adjacent upstream gene in Prunus mandshurica.

 Conclusion